In this post, I will explain how a DUI accident causing death can be charged as a murder.

 What Is The Watson Admonition?

 The advisement is called a “Watson admonition” or warning that a subsequent DUI that results in the death of another person can result in a murder charge.

 The Watson murder rule is used by prosecutors to enable them to charge a defendant charged with a DUI with second degree murder if their driving conduct led to a fatality3.

-- The natural consequences of your act were such that they were dangerous to human life
+- The natural consequences of your actions were such that they were dangerous to human life.

 Regarding the first two elements, the prosecutor has to show that you consciously consumed enough alcohol to result in a blood alcohol concentration (BAC) level of 0.08% or higher, which is a presumption of intoxication8; or you otherwise were under the influence of alcohol and your driving conduct killed another person.